 In order to feel your inner body, simply draw attention to one area of your body, such as your hand, foot, chest or head.
 Allow yourself to feel the life force energy in one particular area.
 For example, let your attention settle fully on your hand.
 What does the inner body feel like there?
 Is it heavy, tingly, warm, buzzing?

 Eventually, you can draw awareness to other areas of your body until you can fully feel the inner body.
 With practice, you will be able to become aware of the inner body even while talking with others.
-This mindfulness practice also allows you to loosen your identification with your body, making it a good awakening tool.
+This mindfulness practice also allows you to loosen your identification with your body, making it a good tool for spiritual awakening.

 4. Let eating become a symphony of flavors and textures